Search by Keyword

 Songwriting History

 His attention was turned quickly to writing many other hits for other artists throughout the next few years, especially focusing his attention on a demo singer and sometimes replacement singer for The Shirelles named Dionne Warwick.
-When she was used by Burt Bacharach to sing a demo version of the song “Make It Easy On Yourself,” she was discouraged to find that the song was intended for Jerry Butler and not herself.
-She exclaimed, “Don’t make me over, man,” which inspired Burt Bacharach and Hal David to write the song “Don’t Make Me Over,” this becoming Dionne Warwick’s first US Top 40 hit.
-This began a string of 22 Top 40 hits for Dionne Warwick on the Billboard Hot 100 from 1962 to 1972, mostly written by Burt Bacharach and Hal David (including “Make It Easy On Yourself”).
+When she was used by Burt Bacharach to sing a demo version of the song “Make It Easy On Yourself,” she was discouraged to find that the song was intended for Jerry Butler and not for herself.
+She exclaimed, “Don’t make me over, man,” which inspired Burt Bacharach and Hal David to compose the song “Don’t Make Me Over,” this becoming Dionne Warwick’s first US Top 40 hit.
+This began a string of 22 Top 40 hits for Dionne Warwick on the Billboard Hot 100 stretching from 1962 to 1972, mostly composed by Burt Bacharach and Hal David (including “Make It Easy On Yourself”).

-After continuing to write for the likes of Gene Pitney, Bobby Vee, Brook Benton, The Drifters and many others, he also began to concentrate on a solo career in 1965 as well as movie scores.
-His movie soundtracks included “What’s New Pussycat,” “After The Fox,” “Casino Royale” and “Butch Cassidy And The Sundance Kid.”
-Broadway scores also came his way, such as the Broadway hit “Promises, Promises,” the title track of which also became another Dionne Warwick hit.
+After Burt Bacharach continued to write for Gene Pitney, Bobby Vee, Brook Benton, The Drifters and many other artists, he also started to concentrate on a solo career in 1965 as well as scores for motion pictures.
+His soundtracks have included "What’s New Pussycat," "The Blob," "Casino Royale," "After The Fox" and "Butch Cassidy And The Sundance Kid."
+He also branched out to do Broadway scores, such as “Promises, Promises,” its title track actually becoming yet another Dionne Warwick hit.

 Recording History

-While manager Brian Epstein included "Baby It's You" on a suggested song list he prepared for The Beatles to play at their first EMI session on June 6th, 1962, the group never got to it.
-As for the released Beatles recording of the song contained on their first British album "Please Please Me," this was the next to last song recorded during the landmark one day recording session held on February 11th, 1963 in EMI Studio Two.
-Three takes were recorded live with no overdubs, one of which was a false start, approximately between 9:30 and 10 pm during their evening session.
-"Take three" was the complete version that was used for the album, John's current cold being detected in his strained vocals during the lines "don't want nobody, nobody" and especially during the following song recorded on that day, "Twist And Shout."
-As with the other ten songs recorded on this day, no mixes were done on "Baby It's You" at the conclusion of this session, there being a particular reason in this case.
+Three takes were recorded live with no overdubs, including one false start, approximately between 9:30 and 10 pm during the evening session.
+"Take three" was the complete version that was used for the album, Lennon's current cold being detected in his strained vocals during the lines "don't want nobody, nobody" and then especially during their following song recorded on that day, "Twist And Shout."
+As with the other ten songs they recorded on this day, no mixes were created for "Baby It's You" after this session concluded, there being one particular reason in this case.
 Something additional needed to be done for the solo portion of the song.

 Song Structure and Style

 The song structure differs from every other song on this album in that it actually only consists of three verses (resulting in a structure of aaa), each ending with the title of the song as the hook line.
-The second half of each verse could be considered by some to be a chorus, although because of the overall chord structure of that second section (most noteworthy that the first chord of that section is not the key chord of the song), it appears that each whole musical phrase should be considered together as a whopping 21 measure verse.
+The second half of each verse could be considered by some to be a chorus, although because of the overall chord structure of that second section (most noteworthy that the first chord of that section is not the key chord of the song), it appears that each whole musical phrase should be interpreted as a whopping 21 measure verse.

-This then leads us to the dramatic second half of the verse, which is a repetition of the second verse and is sung to a tee by Lennon, unlike the repeat of the first verse in original Shirelles version.
+This then leads us into the dramatic second half of the verse, which is a repetition of the second verse and is sung to a tee by Lennon, unlike the repeat of the first verse in original Shirelles version.
 The last two chords of the verse are then alternated repeatedly amidst the “sha-la-la” backing vocals and accentuated lead vocals from John as the song fades.

 Vee-Jay's "Introducing The Beatles" album